12/24 Karol Bagh

-Brief synopsis
+Synopsis

 12/24 Karol Bagh, Delhi is the address of the Sethi family.
 The head of the family is Mr. Rajinder Sethi who owns a shop selling bridal wear.
 He is a simple man who does not believe in God.
 His wife Manju Sethi is a practical woman who has a positive outlook towards life.
 Simi (Smriti Kalra), the eldest daughter, is 28 years of age and is still unmarried.
-The second child is Anuj (Wasim Mushtaq), who works in a bank.
+The second child is Anuj (Waseem Mushtaq), who works in a bank.
 Anuj has a girlfriend but is waiting for his elder sister to get married.
 The third child is Neetu (Sargun Mehta) who is happy go lucky, extremely boisterous and whose only goal is to get married.
 And the youngest daughter is Mili (Hunar Hali), who is street smart, bold and realistic.
 The show revolves primarily around Simi and her marriage.
 Despite her sweet nature, she has been rejected several times owing to her weight.
 As the story progresses, it reflects upon the social stigma surrounding unmarried daughters through the struggles of the Sethi family.